 We sometimes inform the school that Kuba has had a bad night or a difficult event related to his brother and ask for their understanding in case Kuba has problems functioning at school.

 - When we decide on new goals to achieve with Piotrek, we let Kuba join the discussion about which of Piotrek’s skills are important or urgent to learn, and we take his opinion into account.
-We talk about what Piotrek is be able to achieve at the moment and what he wouldn’t be able to and why.
+We talk about what Piotrek is been able to achieve at the moment and what he wouldn’t be able to and why.
 We make sure that Kuba understands this;

 - We make sure that Piotrek has a daily household chore to do;